Overv/VulkanTutorial/en/11_Compute_Shader.md

 ![](/images/vulkan_pipeline_block_diagram.png)

 In this diagram we can see the traditional graphics part of the pipeline on the left, and several stages on the right that are not part of this graphics pipeline, including the compute shader (stage).
 With the compute shader stage being detached from the graphics pipeline we'll be able to use it anywhere where we see fit.
 This is very different from e.g. the fragment shader which is always applied to the transformed output of the vertex shader.

+The center of the diagram also shows that e.g. descriptor sets are also used by compute.
+So everything we learned about descriptors layouts, descriptor sets and descriptors also applies here.

 ## An example